 One for the readers!
 Visit Coex Mall Starfield library and prepare to be amazed – expect row upon row of endless books!

-My favourite neighbourhood for culture or green space is...
+My favorite neighborhood for culture or green space is...

 In the city, Yeouido Park.
 If you’re going to head out, there’s no better place than the mountains.